Amphoter/SimpleDbDocs/README.md

 # SimpleDbDocs
 Console application to generate db docs

-Currently app can generate excel file for SQL Server.
+Currently app can generate excel file for MS SQL Server.

 Steps to generate:
 1. In Program.cs assign connection string value to connectionString variable